SAM Ruh

 "Maybe we can pray Dhuhr here instead?"

-The debate continued, voices growing softer as exhaustion pulled at them.
-Finally, after much deliberation—they made a decision: they would pray Jummah at the hotel.
-Since they were travelers, they could pray it as *Dhuhr* and *Asr*, shortened and combined in *qasr*.
+The debate continued, voices growing softer as exhaustion pulled them back down.
+Finally, they reached a decision: they would pray at the hotel.
+As travellers, they could pray Dhuhr and Asr shortened and combined in qasr.
+They were already lying in their beds.
+Their eyes closed.
+Within minutes, they were asleep.

 The time for Jummah came.